SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 While it's useful to be able to embed SQL statements into a cell containing PySpark code, data analysts often just want to work directly in SQL.

-1. Add a new code cell to the notebook, and enter the following code in it:
+1. Add a new code cell to the notebook and enter the following code:

     ```SQL
    %%sql